 We study the membership problem to context-free languages~$L$ (CFLs) on \emph{probabilistic words}, that specify for each position a probability distribution on the letters (assuming independence across positions).
 Our task is to compute, given a probabilistic word, what is the probability that a word drawn according to the distribution belongs to~$L$.
 This problem generalizes the problem of counting how many words of length $n$ belong to~$L$, or of counting how many completions of a partial word belong to~$L$.

 We show that this problem is in polynomial time for unambiguous context-free languages (uCFLs), but can be \#P-hard already for unions of two linear uCFLs.
 More generally, we show that the problem is in polynomial time for so-called \emph{poly-slicewise-unambiguous languages}, where given a length~$n$ we can tractably compute an uCFL for the words of length~$n$ in the language.
 This class includes some inherently ambiguous languages, and implies the tractability of \emph{bounded CFLs} and of languages recognized by \emph{unambiguous polynomial-time counter automata}; but we show that the problem can be \#P-hard for nondeterministic counter automata, even for Parikh automata with a single counter.
 We then introduce classes of circuits from knowledge compilation which we use for tractable counting, and show that this covers the tractability of poly-slicewise-unambiguous languages and of some CFLs that are not poly-slicewise-unambiguous.
 Extending these circuits with negation further allows us to show tractability for the language of primitive words, and for the language of concatenations of two palindromes.
+We also show that, when the target language is given as input, the probabilistic membership problem is intractable already when the language asks whether there is a factor that matches one partial word; however, it becomes tractable when the language is given as a $k$-ambiguous automaton for any fixed $k>0$, contrasting with the case of context-free grammars (CFGs).
 We finally show the conditional undecidability of the meta-problem that asks, given a CFG, whether the probabilistic membership problem for that CFG is tractable or \#P-hard.